jcangh/microservices-patterns/food-ordering-system/README.md

 **Food Ordering System**

+Creates restaurants orders in asynchronous way, to see the multiple types of states from start to end.
-The purpose of this multi module maven application is to put in practice the concepts of:
+The purpose of this multimodal maven application is to put in practice the concepts of:

 * Hexagonal architecture
 * Domain driven design